 Sales Operations Podcasts

 Podcasts are all the rage right now.
 So we have so many choices right now, we feel spoiled.
-You’ll find a number of podcasts dedicated to sales operations, which are helpfully catalogued here.
+You’ll find a number of podcasts dedicated to sales ops, which are helpfully catalogued here.

 If you share your favorite podcast with your team members, you’ll be sure to impress them and push their knowledge of the latest techniques and tools further.